loktacar/wallpapermaker/README.md

 You can also run `wpmaker` without the console by running `python wpmaker.pyw [options]`, but the `--verbose` option won't work.

+Note: You'll need to be in wpmakers installation path in the console.
-Note: On many systems you can double click the wpmaker.py and wpmaker.pyw files to run them.
+Also note: On many systems you can double click the wpmaker.py and wpmaker.pyw files to run them.

 The default help message(on Windows 7) goes something like this: